Qovery/documentation/website/docs/using-qovery/integration/monitoring.md

 Basically, Qovery relies on Kubernetes to run your apps.
 Meaning, Qovery will support your monitoring solution if their maintainers provide a [Helm Chart][urls.helm].

-If your monitoring platform provides a Helm Chart, then you can:
+If your monitoring platform provides a Helm Chart, then you can install it:

+### By using the Qovery Lifecycle Jobs

+1. Follow [this guide][guides.tutorial.how-to-deploy-helm-charts] to deploy your Helm Chart with the Qovery Lifecycle Jobs.

+### By using kubectl

-1. Connect to your Qovery Kubernetes cluster.
+1. [Connect to your Qovery Kubernetes cluster][guides.tutorial.how-to-connect-to-your-eks-cluster-with-kubectl].
 2. Install the helm chart.

 <Alert type="info">